Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Discussion

-\paragraph{How reasonable are the requirements for clean room protection?} Theorem~\ref{thm:dp} requires DP models, golden data, and blameless users.
-Are these requirements reasonable?
+Theorem~\ref{thm:dp} requires DP models, golden data, and blameless users.
+Is it practical?

-For pre-trained foundation models, DP and golden data are infeasible.
-DP generally requires more data for the same performance.
-And making golden dataset is much harder than deduplication (already a major challenge~\cite{lee2021deduplicating}): it depends on squishy legal standards and on data outside the dataset.
-Fine-tuning is more promising, because much less data is needed.
-The increased sample complexity of DP learning might be more manageable.
-And creating a golden dataset with tens of thousands of items seems feasible, possibly by commissioning new work.
+Making a golden dataset is much harder than deduplication (already a major challenge~\cite{lee2021deduplicating}): it depends on squishy legal standards and on data outside the dataset.
+Still, creating a golden dataset with tens of thousands of items seems feasible but expensive.
+One only needs to be able to determine if two items stem from a common in-copyright work (i.e., siblings in the copyright dependency graph).
+For a given pair of items, doing so with confidence is plausible with appropriate domain expertise.
+Another approach would be to create or commission new work with known copyright dependencies.

+Constructing a golden dataset large enough to pre-train a foundation model is hopeless.
+Applications with more modest data needs are more promising, fine-tuning a pre-trained model for example.
+Even with differential privacy, tens of thousands of training data can achieve good utility.

 There are non-technical ways to address the challenge of golden datasets.
 Suppose the trainer license the data from a data provider.
 They could require metadata to include copyright dependencies, or that the data provider provide golden data.
 Either way, the license agreement can indemnify users if the data provider's failure to appropriately clean or tag the data leads to infringement.
 Not all is lost if the data is imperfect.
 The guarantees will still hold for any work satisfying the golden condition.